Consumer Unit Guide: Replacement, Regulations & Costs

 Properties with rewirable fuses are at increased risk.
 Fuse wire can be replaced with an incorrect rating, deteriorate over time, or fail to operate quickly enough to prevent cable damage.
 While rewirable fuses are not illegal, they provide far less reliable protection than MCBs and offer no earth fault detection.
 Consumer unit upgrade is strongly recommended in these cases.

 A consumer unit replacement typically costs between 500 and 800 pounds for a standard domestic installation.
 This includes the cost of the unit itself (typically 100 to 250 pounds depending on type and brand), labour, testing, certification, and Part P notification.
-Additional work such as earthing upgrades, bonding, or cable modifications will increase the cost.
+Additional work such as earthing and bonding upgrades or cable modifications will increase the cost.
+A consumer unit replacement is often part of a larger domestic rewire.

 Related Course